New Teacher Center

 High turnover fuels a cycle of disruptive instability

-Churn weakens leadership pipelines
+Turnover weakens leadership pipelines

-Research shows that schools with high teacher retention are more likely to develop strong internal leadership, promote from within, and create a more stable, engaged environment.5 Experienced teachers are future instructional leaders, mentors, and coaches.
+Research shows that schools with high teacher retention are more likely to develop strong internal leadership, promote from within, and create a more stable, engaged environment.
+Experienced teachers are future instructional leaders, mentors, and coaches.
 When they leave, schools lose institutional knowledge and instructional leadership capacity.

 Burnout and stress create unsustainable work conditions